How to Avoid Adopting Meaningless Measurements

 Take a typical organization with some grass out front.
 The grounds crew cuts the lawn weekly.
 They also lay down fertilizer, kill moss and weeds and keep trash off the grounds.
 Success comes from executing an assignment week after week.
 While those goals may prove important to the local team working at that facility, they don’t have much strategic importance.

 But in a different strategic context, they might.

 Presenting the grounds in an appealing way for a museum helps attracts and retain members.
 Strategy speaks to member retention.
-Members desire an association with a good looking museum.
+Members desire an association with a good-looking museum.
 Lawn maintenance remains a subgoal, but the execution of weekly tasks alone won’t determine success.
 Success requires an aesthetic design executed well.
-It means no dead plants, no misplaced bricks, or sidewalks torn-up by tree roots.
+It means no dead plants, no misplaced bricks, no sidewalks dislodged by tree roots.
 It means creating and executing a survey to determine if the perception of the grounds meets the expectations of patrons sold on aesthetic appeal.
 Measurement against design and perception becomes just as important as the execution of the grass cutting and tree pruning.

 Strategy creates context.
 It helps organizations decide if a measurement rises to a level of importance.

 On Disney properties, the strategic imperative for landscaping clearly runs to the latter case.
 Efficiency is good, but only in the context of the greater good.
 If it were all about being efficient and saving money, then the designs would be simpler, the grounds not so elaborate or as hard to keep.
 At Disney, the grounds are part of the experience, and they measure the totality of the experience, not just the speed with which the job is executed.